escap/fenix-ui-chart-creator/README.md

 define(['fx-chart/start'], function (ChartCreator) {
 ...
 ```
-General principe:
-From a ressource Fenix (FX in this document) and some extra-configurations provided, a pivotator-based creator will perform three mains operations :
+From a  Fenix ressource (FX in this document) and some parameters provided to the initialization function, a pivotator-based creator will perform three mains operations :
 	-denormalisation of the dataset(optional)
 	-aggregation (optional)
 	-renderisation of the result with an external library